 Hatha yoga classes can vary depending on the studio, the teacher, the students present, and the time of day.

-For example, a morning Hatha yoga class may be more dynamic, helping people wake up and feel energized for the rest of the day.
-And yet an evening Hatha yoga class may focus more on static poses and long stretches in order to help the body relax and encourage rest.
+For example, a morning Hatha class may be more dynamic, helping people wake up and feel energized for the rest of the day.
+And yet an evening Hatha class may focus more on static poses and long stretches in order to help the body relax and encourage rest.

 What is Ashtanga yoga?

 Ashtanga yoga is a structured and dynamic type of yoga that follows a set sequence of poses.
 The sun salutations help to warm up the body, we then move on to the standing postures, the seated postures and end the practice in inversions which function as an energetic culmination.

 In Ashtanga, emphasis is placed on the breath to help guide us as we flow from pose to pose in the sun salutations and we then stay in poses for five breaths at a time.

 Ashtanga Yoga translates to eight limbs yoga as taught by the great sage Patanjali.
 And yet, when we refer to the physical practice of Ashtanga yoga we refer to the practice taught by Sri T Krishnamacharya to Sri K. Pattabhi Jois who then made Ashtanga yoga popular around the world.

 What I find incredible with Ashtanga yoga is that it is physically demanding with a strong focus on the breath and the pose.
 And so together this helps me not have any room for external thoughts.
 It’s almost as if the outside world is even further away and I get to take a break from my problems all whilst moving through physically demanding yoga poses!